TheKomkry/TheKomkry/README.md

 - ![Java](https://cdn-icons-png.flaticon.com/16/5968/5968282.png) Java

 ## Finished projects
 - [U Tlustýho Kováře](https://utlustyhokovare.cz) - Website for a local restaurant.
+Still managing the site.
 - [Purkiáda 2022](https://whpurkiada.netlify.app) - Web app for my school's annual competition.
 Full of fun ciphers + our tools to solve them.
 For some ciphers you even need to use our version of enigma.
 To solve this you need to know Czech language. <br> *Login details: `username: admin` `password: whteam`*
 - [Grade Calculator](https://github.com/TheKomkry/GradeCalculator) - Simple GUI application built using the Tkinter library in Python that allows a user to input grades and their respective weights and calculates the weighted average of those grades.
 - [Tic-Tac-Toe Web Game](https://komkry-tic-tac-toe.netlify.app/) - Simple web game built using HTML, CSS and JavaScript.
 The game is local multiplayer only.
 [Source code](https://github.com/TheKomkry/TIC-TAC-TOE)